Have you seen this video in which a cute toddler is enjoying her very first rain experience? 🙂

 Cultivate kindness.
 People who volunteer or simply care for others on a consistent basis seem to be happier and less depressed.
 Although “caring” can involve volunteering as part of an organized group or club, it can be as simple as reaching out to a colleague or classmate who looks lonely or is struggling with an issue.

 2, We can remain pleasantly “stuck” at this stage or we can go on to experience the Good Life.
-This can be achieved through optimal psychological state that people experience when engaged in an activity that is appropritely challenging to one’s skill level, often resulting in immersion and concentrated focus on a task.

 This can result in deep learning and high levels of personal and work satisfaction.
 Csikszentmihályi calls this state as FLOW.
 We can experience FLOW during several actions like running, dancing, writing an article….. about happiness.